Nati-ayele/html-portfolio/README.md

 ## Deployment and Load Balancer Configuration

-This application was deployed using a multi-server architecture with two application servers and one load balancer to ensure high availability, scalability, and proper separation of concerns.
+This application can be deployed using a multi-server architecture with two application servers and one load balancer to ensure high availability, scalability, and proper separation of concerns.

 ### Architecture Overview
-- Web-01 and Web-02: Each server runs a full instance of the application (frontend + FastAPI backend).
+- App servers: Each server runs a full instance of the application (frontend + FastAPI backend).
-- lb-01 (Load Balancer): HAProxy distributes incoming traffic between Web-01 and Web-02.
+- Load balancer: HAProxy distributes incoming traffic between app servers.
-- Database: PostgreSQL is hosted on Web-01 and accessed remotely by both servers.
+- Database: PostgreSQL is hosted on one node and accessed remotely by the others.

 ### Backend Deployment (Web-01 and Web-02)

 1. Project setup
-   - Copy the full application (frontend + backend) to both servers (for example, with scp).
+   - Copy the full application (frontend + backend) to both servers (with scp).
    - Create a Python virtual environment on each server:

      ```bash
      python3 -m venv venv
      source venv/bin/activate
      pip install -r requirements.txt
-     pip install psycopg2-binary
      ```

 2. Database configuration
-   - SQLite was replaced with PostgreSQL to allow shared access across servers.
+   - PostgreSQL is used to allow shared access across servers.
-   - Configure the backend with a shared PostgreSQL URL:
+  - Configured the backend (db.py to be specific) with a shared PostgreSQL URL:

      ```python
-     DATABASE_URL = "postgresql://<user>:<password>@<web-01-ip>:5432/<db_name>"
+    DATABASE_URL = "postgresql://<db_user>:<db_password>@<db_host>:5432/<db_name>"
      ```

-   - PostgreSQL on Web-01 was configured to accept remote connections from Web-02.
+  - PostgreSQL was configured to accept remote connections from the other app servers.

 3. Running the backend
    - Serve the FastAPI app using Gunicorn with Uvicorn workers: